A Brief Perspective of ICT

 A few decades ago the UPU estimated that adequate postal services required around one mailbox or post office per 25,000 inhabitants.
 So for the sake of constituent-legislator dialogue, the existence of an ICT facility per around 10 or 14 thousand constituents could probably help make the difference beween the present environmental and social situation, and the initiation of constituent-conflict resolving dialogues all over the world.
 Calculation of 4 billion poor humans being served by, say, 400 thousand post offices, gives a ratio of a post office per 10 thousand humans.
 It is presumably a good start.

 It is hard to beat the allure of interactive websites and the convenience of instant communication that electronic mail offers.
-The attractiveness of electronic communication might just what constituents need in order to establish a dialogue with their legislators, and to get prompt replies.
+The attractiveness of electronic communication, especially with the aid of AI-enabled communication, might just what constituents need in order to grasp relevant issues and establish effective and efficient dialogue with their legislators, and to get prompt replies.
 Does e-mail represent the fast and new, and do postal services portray the slow and old?
 By no means.
 Postal services provide a method to send formally undersigned documents that could be required for public or formal matters.
 A good thing that could be said for both teledemocratic techniques is that the low price and institutional presence and formality of postal services tend to complement the speed and flexibility of the Internet.

 In an address to the Third United Nations Conference on the Least Developed Countries (LDCs), in Brussels, May 2001, Mr. Leavey indicated that out of 440 billion items posted in 1999, more than 80% were posted in industrialized countries, which made up less than 15% of the world's population.
 Accesing a post office or a mailbox in those countries is, at least, relatively convenient.